fireproof-storage/fp-website/posts/wrapped-crdt-file-format.md

 ### Use Cases for the Storage System

-There are a ton of CRDTs that can be mapped to mergeable payload pointers as described above.
-Anyone wanting encrpyted storage for something like [Y.js](https://yjs.dev/) or [Automerge](https://automerge.org) could use this module to provide a secure, multi-writer-enabled, remote-access immutable append-only CRDT file format, wrapping the inner CRDT of their choice.
+Numerous CRDTs can be mapped to mergeable payload pointers as described above.
+For those seeking encrypted storage for systems like [Y.js](https://yjs.dev/) or [Automerge](https://automerge.org), this module can provide a secure, multi-writer-enabled, remote-access immutable append-only CRDT file format, encapsulating the inner CRDT of their choice.

-Also, anyone who has built apps that assume globally available clear text IPFS blocks, can trivially target this blockstore, and get encryption and replication "for free".
-This includes access to all of the Fireproof connectors and storage options.
-This allows apps that may have required a complex network to sustain, to run local-first in the browser or edge function.
+Furthermore, developers who have built applications that rely on globally available clear text IPFS blocks can easily target this blockstore, gaining encryption and replication "for free".
+This includes access to all of the Fireproof connectors and storage options, enabling applications that might have previously required a complex network to operate local-first in the browser or edge function.

 If you want to contribute to this effort, please join the discussion on [GitHub](https://github.com/fireproof-storage/fireproof/issues/48) or [Discord](https://discord.gg/cCryrNHePH).